 CPU initialization is executed by the RESET pin.
-The MSM80C88's RESET High signal is required for greater than 4 clock cycles.
+The MSM80C88A's RESET High signal is required for greater than 4 clock cycles.

 The rising edge of RESET terminates the present operation immediately.
-Falling edge of RESET triggers the internal reset sequence for approximately 10 clock cycles.
-After internal reset sequence is finished, normal operation begins from absolute location FFFF0H.
+The falling edge of RESET triggers an internal reset requence for approximately 10 clock cycles.
+After internal reset sequence is finished. normal operation begins from absolute location FFFOH.

-An interrupt operation is classified as software or hardware, and a hardware interrupt is classified as nonmaskable or maskable.
+The interrupt operation is classified as software or hardware, and hardware interrupt is classified as nonmarkable or maskable.

-Interrupt causes a new program location which is defined in interrupt pointer table, according to interrupt type.
+An interrupt causes a new program location which is defined by the interrupt pointer table, according to the interrupt type.
 Absolute location 00000H through 003FFH is reserved for the interrupt pointer table.
-The interrupt pointer table consist of 256-elements.
-Each element is 4 bytes insize and corresponds to an 8 bit type number which is sent from interrupt request device during the interrupt acknowledge cycle.
+The interrupt pointer table consists of 256-elements, Each element is 4 bytes in size and corresponds to an 8-bit type number which is sent from an interrupt request device during the interrupt acknowledge cycle.

-The MSM80C88 has a Non-maskable Interrupt (NM1) which is higher of priority than a maskable interrupt request (INTR).
+The MSM80C88A has a non-maskable Interrupt (NM1) which is of higher priority than a maskable interrupt request (INTR).

-The NM1 request pulse width needs a minimum of 2 clock cycles.
-A NM1 will be serviced at the end of the current instruction or between string manipulations.
+An NM1 request pulse width needs minimum of 2 clock cycles.
+The NM1 will be serviced at the end of the current instruction or between string manipulations.
+MASKABLE INTERRUPT (INTR)

-The MSM80C88 provides an another interrupt request (INTR) which can be masked by software.
-INTR is level triggered, so it must be held until the interrupt request is anknowledged.
+The MSM80C88A provides another interrupt request (INTR) which can be masked by software.
+INTR is level triggered, so it must be held until interrupt request is acknowledged.

-INTR will be serviced at the end of the currect instruction or between string manipulations.
+The INTR will be serviced at the end of the current instruction or between string manipulations.

 During the interrupt acknowledge sequence, further interrupts are disabled.
-An interrupt enable bit is reset by any interrupt, after which Flag register is automatically pushed onto the stack.
-During an acknowledge sequence.
-The CPU emits the lock signal from T2 of the first bus cycle to T2 of the second bus cycle.
-At the second bus cycle, a byte is fetched from an external device as a vector which identifies the type of interrupts.
-This vector is multiplied by four and used as a interrupt pointer address (INTR only).
+The interrupt enable bit is reset by any interrupt, after which the Flag register is automatically pushed onto the stack.
+During an acknowledge sequence, the CPU emits the lock signal from T2 of first bus cycle to T2 of second bus cycle.
+At the second bus cycle, a byte is fetched from the external device as a vector which identifies the type of interrupt.
+This vector is multiplied by four and used as an interrupt pointer address (INTR only).